scantailor/scantailor/packaging/windows/readme.en.txt

    Homepage: http://www.cmake.org
 2. jpeg-6b
    Homepage: http://www.ijg.org/
+   The file we need will be named jpegsrc.v6b.tar.gz or similarly.
 3. zlib
    Homepage: http://www.zlib.net/
+   We need a file named like zlib-x.x.x.tar.gz, where x.x.x represents the version number.
 4. libpng
    Homepage: http://www.libpng.org/pub/png/libpng.html
+   We need a file named like libpng-x.x.x.tar.gz, where x.x.x represents the version number.
 5. libtiff
    Homepage: http://www.remotesensing.org/libtiff/
    Because libtiff is updated rarely, but vulnerabilities in it are found often,